selfcustody/krux/docs/parts.en.md

 ### Maix Dock and Maix Bit
 <img src="../img/maixpy_dock/logo-302.png" align="right" style="width: 16%;">

-For the DIYers, the Maix Dock and Maix Bit are also supported but will require sourcing the parts individually and building the device yourself.
+For DIY enthusiasts, Krux has supported the Maix Dock and Maix Bit since August 2022.
+These kits include a board and screen but require you to source a rotary encoder or buttons separately and assemble the device yourself.
+Some Maix Dock boards also include Wi-Fi.

-Below are example implementations with instructions on how to recreate them:
+Here are example builds with instructions on how to recreate them:

 - [https://github.com/selfcustody/DockEncoderCase](https://github.com/selfcustody/DockEncoderCase)
 - [https://github.com/selfcustody/MaixBitCase](https://github.com/selfcustody/MaixBitCase)

-Below is a list of some distributors where you can find these devices:
+Available from these distributors:

 - [Mouser](https://www.mouser.com/c/?q=sipeed)
 - [Electromaker](https://www.electromaker.io/shop/search/sipeed)